 For patients without insurance coverage for fertility treatments, we offer several financial options to help you finance your care:

 We offer a fee-for-service option where patients can pay out-of-pocket for the services they receive, which includes monitoring, blood tests, anesthesia, egg retrieval, and embryo transfer.
 Micromanipulation procedures are additional costs.

-Please call Eileen O’Donnell, our Patient Financial Navigator, at 314-286-2413 if you have questions or would like additional information.
+Please call our billing team at 314-286-2400 option 5 if you have questions or would like additional information.

 2. Advanced Reproductive Care (ARC) payment packages